-Olga Married Prince Igor Of Kiev In The 10th Century
+Olga Married Prince Igor Of Kyiv In The 10th Century

-Around 903, Olga married Igor, the Prince of Kiev, a marriage that may have been arranged by her father.
-Igor became the ruler of Kiev in 912 and the two had one son, Sviatoslav.
+Around 903, Olga married Igor, the Prince of Kyiv, a marriage that may have been arranged by her father.
+Igor became the ruler of Kyiv in 912 and the two had one son, Sviatoslav.
 Igor was a harsh ruler and waged several wars against the Turkish tribes in the Black Sea regions and also launched several unsuccessful strikes against the Byzantine empire in the 940s.

 Igor Tried To Extort More Money From A Nearby Tribe And They Eliminated Him